 Special Notes for macOS Users#

-Although much progress has been made getting py5 to work on macOS, there are a few remaining issues and limitations.
-The issues that are fixable will be addressed in future py5 releases.
-The remaining issues are minor and in line with typical macOS experiences.
+Although much progress has been made getting py5 to work on macOS, there are a few remaining issues and limitations, mostly related to Jupyter Notebooks.
+These issues are minor and are in line with typical macOS experiences.

 TL;DR